woohoolabs/zen/README.md

 ```

 This results in a new file `CONTAINER_PATH` (e.g.: "/var/www/app/Container/Container.php") which can be directly
-instantiated (assuming autoloading is property set up) in your project.
+instantiated (assuming autoloading is properly set up) in your project.
 No other configuration is needed during runtime
 by default.

 ```php